- Information collected at birth registration

 For more information about these methods, see National Statistics Postcode Products.
 An assessment of this change in methodology was also published in 2013: Assigning life events data to subnational areas: an assessment of a change to the methodology.

 Until the 2016 data year, annual birth statistics by mother’s usual area of residence were produced using the boundaries that were in place during the year the birth occurred.
-For 2017 data onwards, figures produced in annual publications are based on the latest boundaries available at the time of the first release of birth statistics for that year and the same boundaries are used throughout the annual releases.
+For 2017 data onwards, figures produced in annual publications are based on the latest boundaries available at the time of the first release of birth statistics for that year and the same boundaries are used throughout the annual releases, with the exception of the 2020 data year.
+For 2020 data the first release was delayed but we used the May 2021 NSPL for consistency with previous years and the deaths registration data.
 Figures produced in ad-hoc publications will be based on the latest boundaries available.

 4.11 Multiple births